 Non-technical summary: USAPP, VoxEU, CESifo

 How Big is the Media Multiplier?
 Evidence from Dyadic News Data, joint with Tim Besley and Hannes-Felix Mueller.
-CEPR Working Paper, January 2020, revised and resubmitted, Review of Economics & Statistics, 🔓 Open access.
+CEPR Working Paper, January 2024, Review of Economics & Statistics, 🔓 Open access.

 Broader coverage: VoxEU.